EstimatedEst. Read Time: 25 minutes

 Play Button

-WHAT MAKES IT EFFECTIVE: The incline position allows us to place more emphasis on the upper chest.
+WHAT MAKES IT EFFECTIVE: The incline position allows us to get more muscle activation in the upper chest.

 LOW TO HIGH CABLE CROSSOVER – UPPER CHEST ACROSS MIDLINE